SkooveLearn PianoDownload on the App Store

 Legato

-Legato is a playing technique that changes how you approach all notes in a phrase, or a group of notes.
+Legato changes how you approach all notes in a phrase, or a group of piano notes.
+When a legato direction is given notes must be smooth and connected.
+Much like a slur but less strict!
 On some instruments this will mean that you play with a different type of bowing technique, or that a musician will smooth out all of the individual plucks of the instrument.
-On piano, you can try to create a sense of smoothness between every note.legato articulation in music
+On piano, you can try to create this sense of smoothness between every note with good finger technique.legato articulation in music

 Staccato

-A staccato mark is a small dot that lives on top of a single note head.
-It makes our phrases sound very different.
-For that specific note, we perform it short and separated.
-Staccato comes from the Italian ‘to detach’, so the single note becomes detached from the group.staccato articulation in music
+A staccato mark is a small dot on top of a note head.
+Staccato notes are performed short and separated, half the length of their original value.
+Staccato comes from the Italian ‘to detach’, so the single note becomes detached from the group.
+Not to be confused with dotted notesstaccato articulation in music

 Staccatissimo

 Staccatissimo is also an Italian term and is an extreme version of the staccato dot.
 Musicians will play this like a staccato but even more separated.
 These are the most detached phrases you can possibly make.
-Note that both staccatissimo and staccato change the sound of the note played, but they do not change the duration of the rhythm.
-Though it is written shortly, it still is played for the same rhythm it was written for. staccatissimo articulation in music
+Both staccatissimo and staccato change the duration of the note played, but they do not change the placement of the notes within a rhythm. staccatissimo articulation in music

 Portato